James A Haley Veterans Hospital Substance Use Disorders Service

 James A Haley Veterans Hospital Substance Use Disorders Service - Tampa, FL

 James A Haley Veterans Hospital Substance Use Disorders Service is an addiction treatment facility situated at 10770 North 46th Street, Building E in the 33617 zip code in Tampa, FL.
-It specializes in Naltrexone treatment.
-James A Haley Veterans Hospital Substance Use Disorders Service provides relapse prevention from naltrexone, naltrexone administration and buprenorphine detoxification.
-Some of the treatment approaches used by James A Haley Veterans Hospital Substance Use Disorders Service include anger management, dialectical behavior therapy and brief intervention.
-James A Haley Veterans Hospital Substance Use Disorders Service also specializes in detox services and offers Alcohol Detox and Benzodiazepines Detoxification.
-James A Haley Veterans Hospital Substance Use Disorders Service provides outpatient detoxification, outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides co-occurring mental health and drug abuse disorders, detoxification and substance use treatment.
-Other addiction treatment offered includes treatment for internet use disorder, treatment for non-substance use addiction disorder and treatment for gambling disorder.
+It specializes in Buprenorphine treatment.
+James A Haley Veterans Hospital Substance Use Disorders Service provides suboxone prescription, buprenorphine detoxification and naltrexone administration.
+Some of the treatment approaches used by James A Haley Veterans Hospital Substance Use Disorders Service include anger management, brief intervention and substance use counseling approach.
+James A Haley Veterans Hospital Substance Use Disorders Service also specializes in detox services and offers Benzodiazepines Detoxification and Alcohol Detox.
+James A Haley Veterans Hospital Substance Use Disorders Service provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
+It also provides co-occurring mental health and drug abuse disorders, substance use treatment and detoxification.
+Other addiction treatment offered includes treatment for gambling disorder, treatment for non-substance use addiction disorder and treatment for internet use disorder.

 Address: 10770 North 46th Street, Building E, Tampa, FL 33617